aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/_index.md

 title: Aspose.Words or VSTO – Aspose.Words for .NET
 articleTitle: Aspose.Words or VSTO
 linktitle: Aspose.Words or VSTO
 description: "Aspose.Words for .NET is an advanced document processing library that provides great support for all Microsoft Word and other document formats.
-VSTO and Aspose.Words do not compete with each other because they solve slightly different user tasks."
+VSTO and Aspose.Words do not compete with each other because they solve slightly different user tasks using C#."
 type: docs
 weight: 30
 url: /net/aspose-words-or-vsto/